ROCm/rocr_debug_agent/README.md

 ## Repository Contents

 * `src`
-  * Contains the sources for building the ROCr Debug Agent.
+  * Contains the sources for building the ROCdebug-agent.
 See the `README.md` for directions.
 * `test`
-  * Contains the tests for the ROCr Debug Agent.
+  * Contains the tests for the ROCdebug-agent.
 See the `README.md` for directions.